P-p-H-d/mlib/README.md

 ##### char string\_get\_char(const string\_t v, size\_t index)

-Return the byte 'index' of the string 'v'.
+Return the byte at position 'index' of the string 'v'.
+'index' shall be within the allowed range of bytes of the string.

+##### void string\_set\_char(string\_t v, size\_t index, const char c)

+Set the byte at position 'index' of the string 'v' to 'c'.
 'index' shall be within the allowed range of bytes of the string.

 ##### bool string\_empty\_p(const string\_t v)